 If you are starting a new course of study following completion of a previous course at the University of Glasgow (e.g. a PhD following an MSc), you are permitted to use your existing University of Glasgow visa to begin your new course.
 However, you must submit the application to extend your visa within 6 weeks of commencing your new course, or before your existing visa expires - whichever is earlier.

-Please see paragraphs 326 – 327 of UKVI’s Tier 4 Policy Guidance for further information.
+Please see the UKVI Sponsor Guidance (paragraph 5.92) for further information.
 Please note this arrangement only applies if you used your current visa to complete a course at the University of Glasgow.
 If your current visa was issued to complete another course at any other institution, you must submit your visa application prior to commencing your course at Glasgow.

 If your application is refused, you will need to:

-- Present your refusal notice (every page) to the Student Services Enquiry Desk or via email to email@example.com and
+- Present your refusal notice (every page) via email to email@example.com and

 - Seek advice from International Student Support.

 If you have been refused for a Student Visa, at the time of receiving your refusal notice...

 You still have existing leave on your old visa and this was obtained against a CAS issued by the University of Glasgow...

 You will be able to apply in-time again if your visa is still valid.
 However you will require a new CAS for this (you cannot re-use the one which was refused) and you will need to have your documents checked by International Student Support prior to submission.